 A lot of exciting research is going on in the field of regenerative stem cell treatments.
 New organs are already created in the lab from stem cells and therapies to rejuvenate individual parts of a body, like the complete cardiovascular system, are in development.
 If we want to take advantage of these technologies, once they are available, we need stem cells to start with.
 Those can be generated by changing normal skin or fat cell back into stem cells that can be multiplied and then used for treatment.

-Unfortunately, when we are in need of stem cells a few decades from now, we would use skin or fat cells that are 30 years older and might have accumulated a lot of genetic errors and other damage.
+Unfortunately, when we require stem cells a few decades from now, we would use skin or fat cells that are 30 years older and might have accumulated many genetic errors and other damage.
 It would be best to have cells as young as possible, preferably already stem cells when we need them.
-For newborns, there is a general procedure of extracting stem cells from the umbilical cord and deep freezing them for future use.
+For newborns, there is a general procedure of extracting stem cells from the umbilical cord and deep-freezing them for future use.

 Today various companies are offering adult stem cell extraction and storage.